HeavenMin/UNIMELB-IT_Y2_SEMESTER2_REVIEW/ml.md

 Algorithm

-* init forest as emoty
+* init forest as empty
 * For $c = 1…k$
   * Create new bootstrap sample of training data
   * select random subset of l of the m features